kailash-manasarovar/statement/docs/timeline/2024/april.md

     - It's never clear why they would do this apart from to somehow keep the game/con/fraud going, so that I will continue to believe there is a reciprocal relationship going on in some weird way.
     - They are long-game honey-trappers, after all.

-## Let Women Speak
+## Let women Speak

-- Posey Parker (Kelly Jay Keen) is coming to do a Let Women Speak event in Madrid in May.
+- Posey Parker (Kelly Jay Keen) is coming to do a Let women Speak event in Madrid in May.
 - I apply to volunteer and be a steward.
 - I'm also planning to speak too.